-Rail is the safest approach for transporting spent fuel nuclear waste on land as it avoids most traffic incidents, but those same rails typically go right through the center of many towns and major cities.
+Rail is said to be the safest approach for transporting spent fuel nuclear waste on land as it avoids most traffic incidents, but those same rails typically go right through the center of many towns and major cities.
 Ocean-going ships have been designed to accommodate spent fuel in dry cask storage containers and that approach may reduce popular push-back on spent fuel transport.
-However, transportation by ship likely means we will have much more handling as the canisters is loaded and unloaded, and then transported over land to the final destination.
+However, transportation by ship likely means we will have much more handling as the canisters is loaded and unloaded, and then transported over land to the final destination, and we have no experience with transporting full-size commercial spent fuel canisters that way.